Roots of Knowledge: Description

 The Roots of Knowledge is a permanent stained glass exhibit in the Ira A. and Mary Lou Fulton Library at Utah Valley University in Orem, Utah in the United States.
-It is 200 ft long, about 10 ft tall, and comprising 80 separate panes.
+It is 200 ft long, about 10 ft tall, and comprises 80 separate panes.
 Each of the panels was handcrafted from over 43,000 pieces of glass depicting part of the progress of human knowledge during recorded history.
 The exhibit depicts both religious and secular events and objects.

 In addition to the stained, blown, fused, and carved glass used for most of the window, other objects were incorporated into the display.
 These included a shark's tooth, part of the Berlin Wall, a Purple Heart medal, a $5 bill from 1777, and glass from NASA.
 Part of the window incorporates a replication of the oldest stained glass known: a window created in 647 AD at The Abbey Church of Saint Peter and Saint Paul, Monkwearmouth–Jarrow in England.